 Oversized musical instruments

-You can carry an oversized musical instrument on board – such as a cello or guitar – if you purchase an extra seat to accommodate it.
-Your musical instrument will be placed on the floor and properly secured to the seat frame using seat belts.
+Oversized musical instruments - such as a cello or guitar - cannot be brought on board our flights as cabin baggage.
+If you’d prefer not to check your musical instrument in, you may bring one on board by purchasing an extra seat to accommodate it.
+We'll place the instrument on the floor and secure it to the seat frame with seat belts.

-After proper packing, your musical instrument should be no larger than 127cm (height) x 45.72cm (width) and no heavier than 40kg.
+After proper packing, your musical instrument should be no larger than 127 cm / 50 inches (height) x 45.72 cm / 18 inches (width), and no heavier than 40 kg.

-We cannot allow a double bass on board our flights, as it exceeds the height limit.
-Although guitars usually weigh less than 7kg, which is within the cabin baggage limitation, it’s considered an oversized musical instrument due to its dimensions.
-If you do not plan on purchasing an extra seat, we advise you to pack your guitar in a hard case to avoid damage when it’s checked in.
+We cannot allow double basses on board our flights, as they exceed the height limit.
+And although guitars usually weigh less than 7 kg, which is within cabin baggage limitations, they are considered an oversized musical instrument due to their dimensions.
+If you do not plan on purchasing an extra seat, we recommend packing your guitar in a hard case to avoid possible damage when it’s checked in.